bensivo/kgui/README.md

 # KGui
-A desktop kafka client written using [Wails](https://wails.io).
+A minimalist and simple kafka client application.

 ## Run Kgui

-Kgui was designed for 2 runtime environments:
+Kgui can run in 2 different runtime environments:
-- Angular webapp, with a golang backend
+- Webapp, with a golang backend
 - Compiled desktop application (using Wails v2)

-### Webapp, hosted in Docker
+### Webapp, using Docker
 ```
 docker build -t kgui .